LindadeHaan/Functional-Programming/README.md

 You can structure the data in `JSON` and properly see what kind of data you have.
 After you filter it though, because otherwise you get a lot of result back.

-How the data looks in the terminal:
+How the data looks in the terminal and `json`:
 ```json
 [
   { "title": "The Pixar story / een documentaire van Leslie Iwerks",